strategic-7-marketing/expressionengine-skeleton/README.md

           print ('.htaccess_LIVE not found nothing renamed')
         ftp.quit()
 ```
+## Included Add-Ons And Preconfigurations

+### Add-Ons

+- WYGWAM

+### Preconfigurtations

-Included Structure And WYGWAM Add-Ons and added default additional menu items for Structure and Template Manager in the EE backend.
+- Added default additional menu items for Structure and Template Manager in the EE backend dashboard.

-This Repo also includes branches if you wish to start with a front-end framework.
+## Front-end Framework Branches.

-Bootstrap branch includes an NPM package for Bootstrap and preconfiguration for using Bootstrap Front-end.
+- Bootstrap branch includes an NPM package for Bootstrap and preconfiguration for using Bootstrap Front-end.

-Foundation branch includes an NPM package for Foundation and preconfiguration for using Foundation Front-end.
+- Foundation branch includes an NPM package for Foundation and preconfiguration for using Foundation Front-end.

-Tailwind branch includes an NPM package for Tailwind and preconfiguration for using Tailwind.
+- Tailwind branch includes an NPM package for Tailwind and preconfiguration for using Tailwind.

+## Using Tailwind
+Tailwind is preconfigured to watch the `/system/user/templates/` directory to build the CSS.
+Modify the `tailwind.config.js` if other locations are required.

+To begin watching for changes run: `npx tailwindcss -i ./css/styles.css -o ./css/style.min.css --watch`

-**Don't Forget To License The Add-Ons For Production**
+## **Don't Forget To License The Add-Ons For Production**